 Through real-life stories, animal footage and interactive activities, pupils will:

-Together, we’ll uncover how Chester Zoo’s mission to prevent extinction is protecting species, restoring habitats, and creating a future where wildlife thrives.
+Together, we’ll uncover how Chester Zoo’s mission to prevent extinction is protecting species, restoring habitats, and creating a future where wildlife thrives, and how you can help too!

 In partnership with STEM Live and hi-impact